 The death of a loved one is an emotional and stressful event whether it is sudden or “expected.”
-Planning for the funeral or memorial service, notifying relatives and friends, providing for care of dependents and pets, and even securing the home can seem like overwhelming tasks when you are just trying to deal with the shock and grief of losing your loved one.
+Planning for the funeral or memorial service, notifying relatives and friends, providing for the care of dependents and pets, and even securing the home can seem like overwhelming tasks when you are just trying to deal with the shock and grief of losing your loved one.
 The best advice anyone can give is that you allow yourself to grieve, just take one day at a time, and enlist the help of family members and friends who will help you handle the details.
 However, inevitably there will be the need to see to the decedent’s final affairs following the death.
 Having a plan of what must be attended to will make everything work out better.

 A To-Do List for After the Funeral